On-Line Guide for Newcomers to ABM (Axelrod and Tesfatsion)

 mechanisms in multi-agent systems whose study is currently separated by

 artificial disciplinary boundaries.

-Tesfatsion, "Agent-Based Computational Economics: A Constructive Approach to
+- Leigh Tesfatsion (2006), "Agent-Based Computational Economics: A Constructive Approach to Economic Theory"

 in Leigh Tesfatsion and Kenneth L. Judd (Eds.), Handbook of